MCC’s Year 10 subjects represent a sound grounding for further study in each learning area.

 Students are encouraged to consider undertaking a VCE subject in Year 10.

-Students who are strongly committed to a vocational pathway such as an apprenticeship or traineeship, select entry Exploring Vocational Pathways program to enable them to fast-track into
+Students who are strongly committed to a vocational pathway such as an apprenticeship or traineeship, may be suited to the Exploring Vocational Pathways program to enable them to specialise in this area.

 Advice for making selections